axai-mx/ansible-drupal-roles/README.md

 - Requires Ansible 1.6 or newer
 - Expects Ubuntu 14.04 or CentOS/RedHat 6.5 hosts

-If you need ssh agent forwarding with vagrant you can add `config.ssh.forward_agent = true` to your Vagrantfile.

 These playbooks deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
 To use, copy the `hosts.example` file to `hosts` and edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.
+Then copy and modify the site.example.yml or site.big-example.yml to site.yml.

 Then run the playbook, like this:

     ansible-playbook -i hosts site.yml

+If you want to use vagrant you can try our sample Vagrantfile just by installing vagrant and running:

+    vagrant up.

 The playbooks will configure MySQL, Drupal, Nginx, and PHP-FPM.
-When the run is complete, you can hit access server to begin the Drupal configuration.
+When the run is complete, you can access server (http://localhost:8080 on vagrant) to begin the Drupal configuration.

 ### Ideas for Improvement

 Here are some ideas for ways that these playbooks could be extended:

-- Separate the components (PHP-FPM, MySQL, Nginx) onto separate hosts and hande the configuration appropriately.
+- define client_max_body_size variable on nginx.conf instead of on site.conf
+- create a solr role
+- add xhprof to the php role
+- enable apc for the cli (to prevent slowdowns on cron and drush jobs)
+- prepare syslog for the drupal watchdog
-- Handle Drupal upgrades automatically.
+- handle Drupal upgrades automatically.
+- support debian

 We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.